 “Oh, yeah,” I said stepping inside, “sorry about that.”

-At that my new acquaintance started to laugh.
+At this, my new acquaintance laughed.

 I looked up in surprise and shook my head.